Chili Maple Roasted Winter Squash

 - Place the squash in a large bowl.
 Add the enough of the vinaigrette to coat the squash and gently toss until combined.
 Serve warm and enjoy!

-Recipe by Flavor the Moments, which was inspired by the cookbook A Good Food Day by Marco Canora.
+- Recipe inspired by the cookbook A Good Food Day by Marco Canora.